The Hubble Space Telescope Survey of M31 Satellite Galaxies II. The Star Formation Histories of Ultra-Faint Dwarf Galaxies: Results and Discussion

 \subsection{Do M31's UFD Satellites Have Extended SFHs?}

 The paradigm established from the SFHs of MW UFDs is that they are ubiquitously ancient.
 Given that our M31 UFDs all show some degree of star formation post-reionization, in contrast to known MW UFDs, it is important that we assess the robustness of our findings.
 We do this in three ways.
-First, we have re-run our fits using different stellar libraries (Appendix~\ref{App:models}), perturbations in distance and extinction (Appendix~\ref{App:Dgrid}), and assessing SFH recovery as a function of photometric depth using other real data (Appendix~\ref{App:depth}).
+First, we have re-run our fits using different stellar population model assumptions (Appendix~\ref{App:models}), perturbations in distance and extinction (Appendix~\ref{App:Dgrid}), assessing SFH recovery as a function of photometric depth using other real data (Appendix~\ref{App:depth}), and employing a different CMD-fitting software (Appendix~\ref{App:Code}).
 In short, the results of all these tests do not change the quantitative conclusions presented in this paper, with the exception of \A{XI}, which may be compatible with purely ancient star formation when different stellar models are used.

 Second, we consider the metric, $\tau_{X}$, by which we identify trends in the SFHs.
 For quenching, $\tau_{90}$ has been historically used in the literature as it gets close to $\tau_{100}$, but mitigates known issues with low level of late star formation that can spuriously be introduced in the SFH by a variety of CMD contaminants, including photometric artifacts, foreground/background point sources, and blue straggler stars.